Primal-dual splitting for structured composite monotone inclusions with or without cocoercivity: Introduction

 Most of the aforementioned algorithms reformulate the original problem as the sum of a maximally monotone operator and a skew-symmetric or cocoercive operator, then apply the forward-backward \cite{Con13, Vu13} or forward-backward-forward approach \cite{BAC11, ComP12}.
-In this work, we introduce a primal-dual splitting algorithm for structured composite monotone inclusions.
-Our approach has the advantage of asking for only the resolvents of the operators but not of the compositions with bounded linear operators which is generally more difficult.
-Moreover, it does not require any matrix inversion or inner loops, but only the application of $L$ and its adjoint.
-This is particularly beneficial for large-scale problems where computing the inverse of $L$ is expensive.
-Our algorithm provides a different perspective using reduced dimension $n-1$ compared to dimension $n$ using product space reformulations which potentially contribute to the theory and applications of primal-dual algorithms.
-Further, we handle the linear operators $L_1, \dots, L_r$ directly, not through product space, which can give alternative designs with step sizes that can possibly be $r$-times larger than that of \cite[Corollary 1]{ABT23} when $L_1=\dots=L_r$.
-Therefore, this approach is expected to facilitate distributed computation without central coordination which helps prevent central-coordination bottlenecks in practice.
+In this work, we introduce a primal-dual splitting algorithm for structured composite monotone inclusions that unifies many well-known algorithms in the literature through a single transparent convergence analysis.
+Our algorithm provides a different perspective using reduced dimension $n-1+r$ compared to dimension $n+r$ using product space reformulations which potentially contribute to the theory and applications of primal-dual algorithms.
+Furthermore, we directly handle the linear operators $L_1, \dots, L_r$, rather than through a product space reformulation, which allows us to generate alternative designs with potentially significantly larger stepsizes compared to those in \cite[Corollary 1]{ABT23}.
+Therefore, this approach facilitates distributed computation without central coordination which helps prevent bottlenecks that arise from centralized coordination in practice.
 In addition, different cocoercive or Lipschitz constants, as well as resolvent parameters are also allowed for distributed implementation without requiring the knowledge of a global cocoercive or Lipschitz constant.